aymericthomine/listy/README.md

 Listy is a food application that allows you to generate an intelligent shopping list according to several selection criteria such as food preferences and the type of diet desired, while respecting a predefined budget.

+## Front-End
+- In /resources/views
+- In /public

+## Back-End
+- In /app
+- In /routes

 ## Contributor

 - Aymeric THOMINE <br/>